yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >    {% snippet  faqs/galaxy/collections_build_list.md name="varVAMP Polio1 qpcr threshold 0.93" %}
 {: .hands_on}

-Now we got our first VarVAMP outputs and an idea, how the tool is working.
-Additionally we put the outputs together in a dataset to keep an organized overview.
-Check the different kind of outputs and get familiar with the results.
+Now we have our first varVAMP outputs and a better understanding of how the tool works.
+Additionally, we have organized the outputs into a dataset collection to maintain a clear overview.
+Take some time to review the different types of outputs and get familiar with the results.

 > <comment-title>Output control</comment-title>
 >
-> Control your output files with the example files of the [VarVAMP-qPCR-output github page for Polio 1 virus](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_qpcr/polio1).
-There you can check, if you created the same primers.
-You can find the primer locations in the bed file "primers.bed".
-These primers were designed with the version varVAMP:0.7.
+> Control your output files by comparing them with the example files from the [varVAMP-qPCR-output GitHub page for Polio 1 virus](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_qpcr/polio1).
+There you can check if you created the same primers.
+The primer locations can be found in the BED file "primers.bed".
+These primers were designed using version varVAMP:0.7.
 {: .comment}

-To control your results and check your understanding of them there are some questions for you prepared:
+To check your results and assess your understanding of them, a few questions have been prepared for you:

 > <question-title></question-title>
 >